 Hat Sizing

 We've noticed that every manufacturer's sizing chart is slightly different.
 If you get an accurate measurement of your head, you should be able to determine the right size to order using each manufacturer's chart.
 To measure your head, take a flexible tape measure and wrap it around the largest part of your head in the back and right over your eyebrows.
 If you don't have a flexible tape measure, you can use a piece of string and then lie it flat on a ruler to get the measurement.
-Throughout our reviews, we did our best to note when a hat runs large or small, and especially whether it's adjustable.
+We did our best to note when a hat runs large or small throughout our reviews, and especially whether it's adjustable.
 Sun hats can be uncomfortable to wear if they're too tight and annoyingly shifty if they're too loose, so getting the sizing right is important, especially for technical use.

 Color Choice

 Sun hats come in a wide array of choices these days, and you'll want to be happy with the one you choose.
-Keep in mind that darker colors like black, dark brown, dark greys, and reds attract heat and will heat up your head more than the lighter options.
+Keep in mind that darker colors like black, dark brown, dark greys, and reds will heat your head more than the lighter options.
 We've also noticed that dark colors fade in the sun more quickly.
 Conversely, light colors like whites, beiges, creams, and light blues will keep your head cooler and fade less.
-However, these colors tend to show dirt, so if you know you'll be touching your brim with grubby hands or being rough on your hat, you may want to consider something slightly darker.
+However, these colors tend to show dirt.
+So if you know you'll be touching your brim with grubby hands, you may want to consider something slightly darker.

 Below, we run through all the criteria you should consider when buying your new sun hat, which we considered in our review, from most important to least.